Ruta Sepetys: I Must Betray You

-As communist regimes are crumbling across Europe in 1989, I Must Betray You, published in 2022, describes seventeen year old Cristian Florescu's world in the isolation of Ceaușescu's Romania.
+As communist regimes are crumbling across Europe in 1989, I Must Betray You, published in 2022, describes seventeen year old Cristian Florescu's world in the isolation of Nicolae Ceaușescu's Romania.
 He must decide whether to be an informant or resist the regime.
+This book also won the Yoto Carnegie Shadower's Award for writing in 2023.

 Adaptations

 Between Shades of Gray has been released in an unabridged audiobook by Penguin Audio, narrated by Emily Klein; and has been translated into 30 languages and sold in as many countries.

 It has also been adapted for film by Ben York Jones, directed by Marius A. Markevicius and produced by Chris Coen, Marius A. Markevicius, Žilvinas Naujokas, and Ruta Sepetys.
 The film is titled Ashes in the Snow and stars Bel Powley, Martin Wallström, and Lisa Loven Kongsli.
-It release in Lithuania in October 2018, and release in the US in early 2019.
+It was released in Lithuania in October 2018, and released in the US in early 2019.